Learning at home

 - Try and get outside even if it’s in your backyard or patio.
 Enjoy the sun and get active - walk or run, ride a bike/scooter, practice throwing and catching etc.

-- Try and do some Fitt-In today.
+- Do some Fitt-In everyday.
 Ask your adult to fill in their details on this link -

 Please make sure you have enough room when doing it.

 - Complete some yoga, mindfulness or relaxation activities with Cosmic Kids Yoga -

 - Watch the powerpoint below with your adult.
 Talk about how you are feeling about moving into Reception.